 Ensure you listen to your staff and take their concerns into consideration.
 Perhaps they work most productively in the office for some tasks, and at home for others.
 Find out what your people really think by keeping those lines of communication open.
 Use anonymous feedback surveys to gather insight or increase manager one-to-ones to give your employees the support they need.
 As we all know, an engaged employee is significantly more likely to provide a better service for your customer.
 So it’s in your organisation’s best interests to keep your team happy and dedicated to working hard.

 As an organisation in the ticketing industry, it’s important you give your customers the very best experience whether staff are working remotely or not.
 Just as you would send your team an anonymous survey to check in, consider doing the same for your customers.
 Find out how your customers feel about your service, and what they think can be improved.
 Don’t just assume everything is tickety-boo.
 Always strive to improve and offer even greater service to your customers.
 But, in order to do that, you have to discover what your customers really need.

-There’s no doubt about it – we really are entering “the new normal”.
+There’s no doubt about it – the working world has witnessed change.
 But businesses need to view this as an opportunity to grow and evolve, with customer experience still at the very heart of these changes.